s-paez/s-paez.github.io/content/post/codeastro/index.md

 Nowadays, programming, especially in Python, is one of the most widely used tools for managing, analyzing, and computing all kinds of data in astronomy and astrophysics.
 In my case specifically, I spend most of my time programming Python code to manage and analyze FITS files, which are the most widely used format in astronomy for storing and sharing astronomical data.
 In a sense, they are equivalent to the widely known JPG or PNG formats we use to share picture.
 I also spend a lot of time making plots and fitting models to the data I work on, also using Python.
 The wide range of applications and uses of code in astronomy makes it necessary for astronomers to learn how to code in the most optimal, maintainable, and useful way, since we usually share our codes publicly.

-That is the reason I was interested in participating in Code/Astro.
-It is a workshop designed to train astronomers of all academic levels in most of the necessary software development skills for astronomy applications.
+That is the reason I was interested in participating in Code/Astro, a workshop designed to train astronomers of all academic levels in most of the necessary software development skills for astronomy applications.
 Participating was important to me because my master's project involves writinga new code to manage photometry data of transiting exoplanets for a intrument we have in the Observatorio Astronómico Nacional San Pedro Mártir.

 I would now like to share my experience at Code/Astro.
 I will discuss my experience applying, participating, and what I learned at this important event.